FINITE GROUP MODERN SLAVERY STATEMENT

 Finite Group recognises the responsibilities it has within the supply chain to provide skilled labour to its clients and to ensure that all the workers it engages (directly and indirectly through a 3rd party supplier) are treated fairly, ethically and in compliance with legislative requirements.
 Finite Group’s policies, procedures and practices are designed to protect human rights throughout the recruitment, selection and placement cycle and throughout all assignments and projects it performs for its clients.
 Finite Group also takes steps to ensure that its suppliers of back-office supplies and services also meet the same high standards.
 Finite Group does not manufacture or sell physical products.

 In Australia, both Finite and FinXL operate under the same policies and procedures, have the same senior leadership team and have many of the same suppliers.
-This Joint Statement is a single, consolidated description of the actions of both Finite Group APAC Pty Ltd and FinXL Professional Services Pty Ltd to address modern slavery.
+The process of consultation between Finite and FinXL (for the purpose of drafting, reviewing and submitting a joint statement) was to hold a meeting of the Directors of both entities to discuss the statement and our policies and procedures in relation to modern slavery.
+This Joint Statement is a single, consolidated description of the actions of both Finite Group APAC Pty Ltd and Finxl Professional Services Pty Ltd to address modern slavery, and it was approved at a meeting of the Directors of Finite and FinXL.

 Relevant Finite Group Policies and Procedures: